-The Egyptian case offers a particularly useful object lesson for understanding the place of militaries in periods of political upheaval.
-Varol asserts that dictators understand perhaps better than anyone that miliinstitution with the clout to challenge the ruler.
-Alex de Waal from the World Peace Foundation describes how various authoritarian regimes have "coup-proofed" their power by "distributing armed capacity among different elements of the army and security forces."
-Since coups are almost by definition conspiratorial, the complexity of seizing power increases in direct proportion to the number of armed agencies.
+tary institutions can be a force for change.
+In the average dictatorship, the military is often the only institution with the clout to challenge the ruler.
+Alex de Waal from the World Peace Foundation describes how various authoritarian regimes have "coup-proofed" their power by "distributing armed capacity among different elements of the army and security forces."3 Since coups are almost by definition conspiratorial, the complexity of seizing power increases in direct propor-